GerMont01/myapp-meta/README.md

   Open two terminals and go inside the main folder on each and run:

   To initialize server (in one terminal): npm start <br/>
-  To initialize client (in the second terminal): npm start-client
+  To initialize client (in the second terminal): npm run start-client

 Project is running now!